Can I Buy Treasury Bonds (T-Bills) at Charles Schwab?

 Treasury Funds as a Substitute

-To locate Treasury funds on Schwab’s platform, return to the Research tab and select either ETFs or mutual funds.
-Use the fund screener to filter results by choosing Taxable Bond as the category (Treasury income is exempt from state and local taxes, but not federal taxes).
-Browse through the list to view the various Treasury funds available to Schwab investors.
+To find a basket of Treasury securities at Schwab, click on the Research tab once again and this time select the link for ETFs or mutual funds.
+Follow the prompts to pull up the fund screener; select Taxable Bond as the Fund Category (Treasury securities are exempt from taxation at the state and local levels but not the federal level).
+Scroll through the results to find the many Treasury funds available to Schwab clients.

 Minimums and Commissions